 Mentors who wish to have a ConEd II student (one year) should complete the Contextual Education II Contract with that student and file it with the Office of Contextual Education.

-Mentors who wish to have an Episcopal Contextual Education student (three years) must meet the minimum requirements for ConEd II and list their site on the ConEd II Site Directory.
+Mentors who wish to have an Episcopal Contextual Education student (three years) must meet the minimum requirements for ConEd II and list their site on the ConEd II directory.
 A site mentor should review the Guidelines for Ecclesial Practices (PDF) to ensure that their site is an appropriate placement before applying to the site directory.

 Additional requirements for Episcopal Contextual Education are: